DataSF/datasf.github.io/blog/_posts/2017-01-04-adopt-a-drain-and-its-surprising-outcome.md

 ---
-title: "Adopt a Drain and it's surprising outcome"
+title: Adopt a Drain and its surprising outcome
 author: jason_lally
 image:
   thumb: